22分钟阅读更新于 2026年6月

 1. Gora Kadan (Hakone)

 For an experience steeped in imperial history, Gora Kadan is unmatched.
-The property stands on the former grounds of a summer villa belonging to the Kan'in-no-miya, a branch of the Japanese Imperial Family.
+The property stands on the former grounds of a summer villa belonging to the Kan'in-no-miya, a branch of the Japanese Imperial Family [verified Gora Kadan Official 2026-05-20].
 This heritage is palpable, blending the gravitas of its past with the pinnacle of modern luxury service.
-The ryokan is a member of Relais & Châteaux, a testament to its quality.
+The ryokan is a member of Relais & Châteaux and was awarded the highest Three Keys rating in the inaugural Michelin Key list for Asia in July 2024 [verified Michelin / Business Wire 2024-07-25].
 Its signature feature is the seamless integration of traditional aesthetics and contemporary comfort, with many rooms boasting private open-air baths fed by the local hot springs.
 The main onsen baths are expansive and beautifully designed, drawing from two separate mineral-rich sources.

 Access: From Tokyo Station, take the Tokaido Shinkansen to Odawara (approx. 35 min), then the Hakone Tozan Railway to Gora Station (approx. 50 min).
 The ryokan is a 5-minute walk from Gora Station.
 Total travel time is around 90-100 minutes.